spacetelescope/jwst/docs/ami/source/reference_files.rst

 Reference File
 ==============
 The ami_analyze step uses a THROUGHPUT reference file, which contains throughput data for the filter used in the input AMI image.
+(The ami_average and ami_normalize steps do not use any reference files.)

 CRDS Selection Criteria
 -----------------------